caleb-cox/commando-hacker-witch/README.md

 Talents give player characters special abilities that set them apart from mere commoners.
 You don't have to roll the dice in order to use talents.
 As soon as a character has acquired a new talent he gets access to a special ability.
 Some talents may be taken several times.

 ### Hitpoints, Fate and Mana
 Hitpoints are a measure of how many hits a character may sustain before going down.
 A character with 0 HP is considered dead or dying.
 Fate can be used to save one's life in certain situations, or take over some narrative control from the GM.
-Mana is the raw magical energy that is used by Mages to cast magic spells.
+Mana is the raw magical energy that is used by Witchs to cast magic spells.
 Characters can't perform any magic when their Mana is depleted.

-Each character starts with Hipoints equal to 6 plus his Warrior attribute, Fate equal to his Rogue attribute and Mana equal to two times his Mage attribute.
-You start with at least 1 Fate if your Rogue attribute is at level 0, though.
+Each character starts with Hipoints equal to 6 plus his Commando attribute, Fate equal to his Hacker attribute and Mana equal to two times his Witch attribute.
+You start with at least 1 Fate if your Hacker attribute is at level 0, though.

 ### Armor and Defense
-Each character has a Defense stat that is equal to 4 plus half the sum of his Warrior and Rogue attributes rounded down.
+Each character has a Defense stat that is equal to 4 plus half the sum of his Commando and Hacker attributes rounded down.
 Worn armor and shields grants a bonus to Defense but raise the Mana cost of spells by their Armor Penalty (AP).

 ## Rules Mechanics
 ### Basic Task Resolution